mickem/nscp-docs/reference/windows/CheckSystem.rst

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    free           Free memory in bytes (g,m,k,b) or percentages %
-    free_pct       % free memory
-    name           The name of the page file (location)
-    size           Total size of pagefile
-    used           Used memory in bytes (g,m,k,b) or percentages %
-    used_pct       % used memory
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.